 How to install

 On the Visual Studio Code download page, click the '.deb' button.
-After the download is complete, copy the .deb file to the 'Linux apps' folder in the Chrome Files app, and double-click on it.
-You should see a popup about installing the application in Linux — just click the Install button.
+After the download completes, open the Downloads folder in the Chrome Files app, and double-click on the .deb file to install it.

 Once the installation is finished, a Visual Studio Code icon will appear in the Chrome OS app drawer.